adam3smith/lis546_Sp24/content/data-acquisition-search-discovery.md

 I attempted to find this dataset by first navigating to "data.detroitmi.gov" and then browsing for police data.
 If I search for "infractions" or "crimes" I get back 7 results.
 Narrowing this down by the description of each dataset, I find that "RMS Crime Incidents" should have all cited infractions issued by the Detroit Police Department.
 But again, the descriptive metadata for this search requires me to do a lot of browsing, evaluating, and guessing about what data is actually relevant to my query.

 Here is the [dataset](https://data.detroitmi.gov/datasets/rms-crime-incidents?geometry=-83.628%2C42.264%2C-82.570%2C42.442) for all Detroit Police Department cited infractions from 2017- to present day.
-If I had just executed a generic google search for ["Detroit Crime Data"](https://www.google.com/search?q=Detroit+Crime+Data) this would have been my second result (note your search results may vary, when Bree looked this up on 4/20/21 it was the first result).
+If I had just executed a generic google search for ["Detroit Crime Data"](https://www.google.com/search?q=Detroit+Crime+Data) this would have been my first result.
 Not bad!

 Let's try to explore the dataset though, because even though I have the data that I THINK I need, its not yet clear (as a generic end-user) if this is data is actually what I need to substantiate the news report that I read.